 If you’re wanting to tackle the install of this kit yourself, or if you’re looking for more information about EGR deletes for the LML, take a look at the install portion of this post.

-2011-2016 GM 6.6L Duramax LML EGR Delete with Intake Bridge Increases off the line torque and horse power.
-Completely replaces/removes the entire EGR system and intake bridge.
-Torture tested at over 700hp, this EGR delete is built to last.
-Comes with a new intake bridge to optimize airflow after the throttle valve and heater grid.
+2011-2016 GM 6.6L Duramax LML EGR Delete Increases off the line torque and horse power.
+Completely replaces/removes the entire EGR system.
 Enjoy quicker turbo spool and lower EGTs along with faster re-circulation of the coolant resulting in lower coolant temps.
 An EGR Delete capable race tuner is required in conjunction with this kit.

 LML DEF/Urea Tank Delete

-After you tune the emissions requirements out with the H&S MiniMaxx, and replace the exhaust to remove the DPF and DOC, you can then remove the terrible eyesore that is the DEF tank.
+After you tune the emissions requirements out with a delete tuner, and replace the exhaust to remove the DPF and DOC, you can then remove the terrible eyesore that is the DEF tank.
 This tank, if you hadn’t noticed, sticks out under the frame on the passenger side of your truck.

 Simply undo the sensors and filler, then unbolt the tank straps to get this plastic pee jug off your truck.

 No more worrying about filling the urea.
 That alone is worth all the trouble of the emissions delete.

 We hope this guide was helpful to you and gives you some direction on which parts you’ll need to put together and tune a full DPF and EGR delete package for your 2011-2016 Duramax.